30+ Average Screen Time Statistics for 2024

 Still, a few years after the onset of the pandemic, that heightened average screen time is lingering longer than many people may have anticipated.

-- Since the pandemic began, kids in the United States use electronic devices twice as much as before.
+- Since the pandemic, kids in the United States use electronic devices twice as much as before.

 - When it comes to staying connected during COVID, teens far preferred texting to calling.
 83% of teens used texting to stay in touch, 72% used phone calls, and 37% used email.